Stabiae: Villa San Marco

-One of the largest villas ever discovered in Campania, it measured more than 11,000 sq. m, although only half has been excavated.
-It was being renovated at the time of the eruption as shown by building materials present and displaced artefacts.
-Nevertheless, it was lavishly decorated with frescoes, with stucco work, floor mosaics and wall mosaics all of very high artistic quality and many of which were removed and are now held in museums.
+One of the largest villas ever discovered in Campania, it measured more than 11,000 m2, although only half has been excavated.
+It was being renovated at the time of the eruption as shown by building materials present and displaced artifacts.
+Nevertheless, it was lavishly decorated with frescoes, with stucco work, floor mosaics and wall mosaics all of very high artistic quality, many of which were removed and are now held in museums.

-This villa derived its name from a nearby chapel that existed in the 18th century, was the first to be explored in the excavations in Bourbon times between 1749 and 1754.
+This villa derived its name from a nearby chapel that existed in the 18th century.
+It was the first to be explored in the excavations in Bourbon times between 1749 and 1754.
 The villa was re-buried after the removal of its furnishings and of the better-preserved frescoes.
 Excavations were resumed in 1950 by Libero d’Orsi and O. Elia of the Archaeological Superintendency.

 The villa was built at least in part on a 6th c.
-BC platform that may have levelled the ground on the hill.
+BC platform that may have leveled the ground on the hill.
 Construction started at the latest in Augustus' reign and was significantly enlarged with the garden and swimming pool under Claudius.
 The owner's name is not exactly known but it could belong to a certain Narcissus, a freedman, on the basis of stamps found on tiles, or to the Virtii family who had tombs not far away.

-It has an entrance atrium (44) containing a pool, a triclinium (16) with views of the bay, and several colonnaded courtyards.
+It has an entrance atrium (44) containing a pool, a oecus triclinaris (banqueting hall) (16) with views of the bay, and several colonnaded courtyards.
 There are also many other small rooms, a kitchen and two internal gardens.
 This villa is also important because it has provided frescoes, sculptures, mosaics and architecture, which show styles and themes comparable to those found in Pompeii and Herculaneum.